-Chaplain Russell C. Lambert is the President of Life Passage Ministries, a church consulting and church health non-profit organization, an ordained Baptist Minister, a licensed Non-Denominational Chaplain and certified Police Chaplain.
-His ministry over the years has included virtually every facet, with highlights of four Pastorates, a Church Planter, Police Chaplain, Community Chaplain, and Worship Leader, serving in Arizona, Oregon and Washington state.
+Chaplain Russell C. Lambert is the President of Life Passage Ministries, a religious charity, medical family help, and church consulting non-profit organization, an ordained Baptist Minister, a licensed Non-Denominational Chaplain and certified Police Chaplain.
+His ministry over the years has included virtually every facet, with highlights of five Pastorates, a Church Planter, Police Chaplain, Community Chaplain, and Worship Leader, serving in Arizona, Oregon and Washington state.
 He is considered a well-rounded vocalist, having performed in the professional arena for three years.
 He has also served 15 years in Corrections and Law Enforcement, from Officer through Lieutenant with stints as a Tactical Support Unit member, Academy Instructor, and Police Firearms Instructor.
 He participates in many areas of community involvement.

 By Robert A. Hughbanks, Th.D., Ph.D.